moq-wg/moq-transport/draft-ietf-moq-transport.md

 Original Publisher:

-: The first publisher of a given track.
+: The initial publisher of a given track.

 End Subscriber: